 1 – 14th century cave

-A team of rail workers repairing a landslip near Guildford in Surrey uncovered a small cave believed to be from the 14th century.
+In April 2019, we shared how a team of rail workers repairing a landslip near Guildford in Surrey had uncovered a small cave believed to be from the 14th century.

 The sandstone cave comprises several sections ranging from 0.3 metres to about 0.7 metres high.
 It may once have been much larger but only this small piece survived the digging of the railway cutting through the hill in the early 1840s.